bxservice/idempiere-rest/com.trekglobal.idempiere.rest.api/amazon-cognito/Testing Steps.md

 *Notes:*

-* *X-ID-IdToken is required if iDempiere is configured to use email to login and email information is not included in the Access Token*
+* *X-ID-IdToken is required if iDempiere is configured to use email to login and email information is not included in the Access Token (for Resource Owner Password Credentials flow only)*
 * *X-ID-Role is required if user has more than one role access*
 * *X-ID-Organization is required if user \+ role has more than one organization access*